umr-bot/django-vue-social-media-app/README.md

 ###2 Running the django app

 ###1 Pre-requisites for installation
-To install the python requirments without a virtualenv use the following command in this directory with python pre installed:
-	pip install requirements.txt

-Virtual enviroment activation instructions
-The following is from https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/ :

-	"A Virtual Environment is a python environment, that is an isolated working copy of Python which allows you to work on a specific project without affecting other projects
-	So basically it is a tool that enables multiple side-by-side installations of Python, one for each project."

-In order to use the virtual enviroment the python modulevirtualenv should be installed as follows:
-	pip install virtualenv

-To create the virtual enviroment:
-	python -m venv env
-	source env/bin/activate
-	pip install -r requirements.txt  # Install all the libs.

-To activate the virtual enviroment the following commands must be entered at the terminal for the specific operating systems mentioned.

-For Ubuntu or Debian based systems:

-	source venv_proj2

-For Windows:
-	venv_proj2\Scripts\activate

-You can deactivate in both Windows and Ubuntu by using the following command in the terminal:

-	deactivate
+Docker has to be pre installed for the application to run.
+Follow the offical documentations instructions for your respective OS to install Docker at https://docs.docker.com/get-docker/

 ###2 Running the django app
-To run the django app from terminal,the followng commadn must be run from the proj2/ directory:
+To run the django app from terminal,the followng commmands should be run:

+	docker-compose build
+	docker-compose up -d
+	docker-compose run web python manage.py migrate
-	python manage.py runserver
+	docker-compose run web python manage.py runserver